demeritbird/Sparse-Graphical-Memory-Robot-Planning/README.md

 ### ROS2 Requirements Installation
 You will need to run a few command lines and instructions to install the necessary components.
 1. Run `sudo apt install ros-humble-navigation2 ros-humble-nav2-bringup ros-humble-turtlebot3*` and `sudo apt install ros-humble-rmw-cyclonedds-cpp`
 2. Add the lines `export TURTLEBOT3_MODEL=waffle` and `export RMW_IMPLEMENTATION=rmw_cyclonedds_cpp` to the end of your ~/.bashrc.
 3. Run `sudo nano /opt/ros/humble/share/turtlebot3_navigation2/param/waffle.yaml` and change one of the parameter 'robot_model_type' value to 'nav2_amcl::DifferentialMotionModel'
 4. Run `sudo apt install ros-humble-slam-toolbox`

 ## Startup
+First, you will need to build with `colcon build`.

-Run the following three commands in different terminals.
+Then, run the following three commands in different terminals.
 1.  `ros2 launch sgm_robot_bringup sgm_robot_gazebo.launch.xml`
 - This will open the Gazebo and RViz showing the robot.
 2.  `ros2 launch turtlebot3_navigation2 navigation2.launch.py use_sim_time:=True map:=src/sgm_robot_bringup/maps/standard_sgm_map_resized.yaml`
 - This will open the RViz showing the interactable map.
 - On the left side of the interface, add in a "MarkerArray" that topic is listenting to `visualization_marker`
 - You may also want to select "Set 2D Point Estimate" as well as its orientation to get a general idea of where the robot is on the map while it is moving later.
 3.  `ros2 launch sgm_robot_bringup sgm_robot_navigation.launch.xml`
 - This will run the overall code of the program.
 - This will also launch a ROS client that sends a goal automatically after 2 mins.
 4. At any point now, you may send a goal with `ros2 action send_goal /robot_navigate sgm_robot_interfaces/action/RobotNavigate "{target_node: p}`.
 Replace `p` with an integer that is the node index to send the robot to.

 ## Result
 ![](/assets/result.gif)